1n4r1/1n4r1.github.io/_posts/2020-04-18-Hackthebox-Valentine-Walkthrough.md

 Shellcodes: No Result
 ```

-This time, `OpenSSL 1.0.1f TLS Heartbeat Extension - 'Heartbleed' Memory Disclosure` has been used.<br>
+This time, <a href="https://www.exploit-db.com/exploits/32764">OpenSSL 1.0.1f TLS Heartbeat Extension - 'Heartbleed' Memory Disclosure</a> has been used.<br>
-We have an interesting parameter `$text=`.
+Running several times, we can get an interesting parameter `$text=`.
 ```shell
 root@kali:~# python 32764.py 10.10.10.79
 Trying SSL 3.0...